How to Create a Cybersecurity Risk Management Plan

 5. Determine an Incident Response Plan:

-1. An organization should have a well-defined incident response plan in a cyber incident or data breach.
-This plan outlines the steps to take when an incident occurs, including containment, eradication of threats, recovery, and communication.
+1. An organization should have a well-defined incident response plan for cyber incidents or data breaches.
+This plan outlines the steps to take when an incident occurs, including containment, threat eradication, recovery, and communication.

-2. NIST has developed best practices for developing an incident response plan that helps security teams structure a repeatable and coordinated process.
-This step ensures that all involved parties have defined roles and responsibilities and action items to refer to in the event of a breach.
+2. NIST has developed best practices for creating an incident response plan that helps security teams structure a repeatable and coordinated process.
+This step ensures that all involved parties have defined roles, responsibilities, and action items to refer to in the event of a breach.

 6. Testing and Simulation:

-1. Conduct tabletop exercises and simulations to test the incident response plan's effectiveness and identify areas for improvement.
+1. Conduct tabletop exercises and simulations to test the effectiveness of the incident response plan and identify future areas for improvement.

 7. Continuous Monitoring:

-1. As mentioned earlier, cyber risk management is a holistic process, which means it’s also ongoing.
+1. As mentioned earlier, cyber risk management is a holistic process, which means it's also ongoing.
 Monitoring systems, networks, and control changes are crucial to detecting and responding to new threats and vulnerabilities.
-Security professionals should review previous incidents to identify weaknesses and what could have been done and implement such changes.
+Security professionals should review previous incidents to identify weaknesses and what could have been done differently, and implement the necessary changes.

-3. Continuous monitoring applies to control monitoring and includes regularly reviewing and updating the cyber risk management plan based on new threats, changes in the business environment, and lessons learned from incidents.
+4. Continuous monitoring applies to control monitoring and involves regularly reviewing and updating the cyber risk management plan in response to new threats, changes in the business environment, and lessons learned from incidents.

 8. Employee Training and Awareness:

 1. Employees play a vital role in maintaining cybersecurity.
-Training and awareness programs help educate staff about best practices, threats and tactics to look out for, and proper handling of sensitive information.
+Training and awareness programs help staff educate on best practices, threats and tactics to watch for, and proper handling of sensitive information.

 2. Organizations can develop weekly newsletters and offer training sessions and Q&As to keep employees updated.